-Appendix B — Command Reference
+Appendix B — Common Command Palette Commands

 | Command | Use |